david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 NOTE:  FPGA may support FP11 in some cases through bitstreams.
 This will usually be the fastest option for FPGA, and conversion is automatically handled with FP16 models.

+Skip this step if it was done in the previous exercise.
     1. `mkdir ~/ir`
     2. `mkdir ~/ir/FP32`
     3. `mkdir ~/ir/FP16`